 Soft Pretzel at Center City Pretzel

-Ask any true Philadelphian about soft pretzels and they’ll tell you about how they considered them a basic food group when they were growing up, about the guys at every intersection selling them in brown paper bags, and about how they used to be much cheaper.
-Well, the guys at the intersections are mostly gone and the prices have gone up, but pretzels are still part of the standard diet here in Philly.
-The good ones are almost-crunchy on the outside, doughy-soft in the middle, and baked to a rich, golden brown.
-Center City Pretzel opens its bakery doors at 6 a.m. to serve the hungry masses, and get its wholesale orders out the door.
-For more than three decades, this bakery has been going strong and still makes its pretzels with just the basic ingredients: flour, yeast, water — plus that crunchy salt on top.
-Just make sure to get there early — they close at 10 on Saturdays and 11 every other day but Sunday.
+A true Philadelphian will tell you all about how soft pretzels were considered a basic food group growing up, how guys at every intersection sold them in brown paper bags, and how they used to be much cheaper.
+The intersection guys are mostly gone and the prices have gone up, but pretzels are still part of the standard diet here.
+A good Philly soft pretzel is uniquely elongated into the shape of a paper clip, baked to a rich, golden-brown with an almost crunchy outside and a doughy-soft middle.
+Center City Pretzel opens its bakery doors at 6 a.m. most days to serve the hungry masses and get wholesale orders out the door.
+For more than three decades, this bakery has been going strong, making its pretzels from just the basic ingredients: flour, yeast, water, and that crunchy salt on top.

 Tacos at South Philly Barbacoa

 Cristina Martinez’s lamb barbacoa tacos regularly draw national attention to this casual Italian Market eatery.
 The lamb is marinated and cooked overnight before tender chunks, chopped to order, are served on house-made tortillas.
-South Philly Barbacoa is open weekends, from 5 a.m., for takeout.
+South Philly Barbacoa is open incredibly limited hours so prepare for a wait.

 Cannoli at Termini Brothers Bakery (multiple locations)

 South Philly is known for its picture-perfect family-run Italian bakeries, spilling over with sweets like torrone, lobster tails, zeppoli, and cannoli.
-One must-try spot is the century-old Termini Brothers Bakery, where the cannoli is integral to the Philly experience.
+One must-try spot is the century-old Termini Brothers Bakery, whose cannoli are integral to the Philly experience.

 Gudeg Jackfruit Stew at Hardena

-This unassuming South Philly corner has been serving incredible Indonesian food for the past 20 years.
-Stop by for takeout on any given day for savory stews like fish in yellow curry and tender braised beef rendang, but its the vegan gudeg jackfruit stew that has the most devoted fans.
-Real Philadelphians know that the stew is unctuous and rich and unlike anything else you can get in Philly.
-Don’t skimp on the housemade sambal.
-The gudeg is only available on Saturday and Sundays so be prepared.
+This unassuming South Philly corner spot has been serving incredible Indonesian food for the past 20-plus years.
+Visit Hardena on any given day for savory stews like fish in yellow curry and tender braised beef rendang, but it's the vegan gudeg jackfruit stew that has the most devoted fans.
+The stew is unctuous and rich and unlike anything else you can get in Philly.
+Don’t skimp on the house-made sambal.

 Roast Beef Sandwich at Old Original Nick’s Roast Beef (multiple locations)

-Grab extra napkins because this densely stacked sandwich with thick-sliced roast beef drowning in its own intense beef gravy is messy.
-But the kaiser roll soaking up some of the juice is one of the best parts of the well-loved South Philly sandwich.
+Grab extra napkins because this sandwich, stacked densely with thick-sliced roast beef drowning in its own intense beef gravy, is messy.
+The kaiser roll soaking up some of the juice is one of the best parts of the well-loved South Philly sandwich.

 Also featured in: